Building a Strong Bond With Your Dog

 • Ignoring early signs of fear, stress, or discomfort.

-• Inconsistent rules or routines, which creates insecurity.
+• Maintaining inconsistent rules or routines, which creates insecurity.

-• Forcing physical interactions or play before trust is fully developed.
+• Forcing physical interactions before trust is fully developed.

 Feline Plus